-Report all issues with the printer to the HIM Admin Assistant in Room 310B.
+Report all issues with the printer to the HIM department office.
 Do NOT attempt to clear jams, change toner, or change the settings on the printer.
-Contact the HIM Admin Assistant to do these kinds of things.
-Come to the HIM office if additional paper is needed.
+Notify the HIM department office if additional paper is needed.

 COMMUNICATIONS

 FACULTY OFFICE HOURS